• Skip to main content

 How Does Alcohol Affect the Body?

-Your body processes alcohol through the liver, kidneys, and lungs to balance itself and maintain homeostasis.
+Your liver, kidneys and lungs work together to process alcohol and keep your body balanced.
 Heavy consumption of alcohol can cause serious harm to the organs.
 It can lead to serious health risks such as heart disease, bone disease, and certain cancers.

 Side Effects of Alcohol